dennislee22/dennislee22.github.io/docs/cdppvc/gpuecs.md

 # Nvidia GPU in ECS
 {: .no_toc }

-This article describes the steps to install the Nvidia GPU software driver and its associated software in the CDP PvC DS with ECS platform.
-The described implementation steps are to be carried out prior to the ECS installation.
-Alternatively, the GPU card deployment can also be implemented after the ECS platform is installed.
+This article describes the steps to install the Nvidia GPU software driver and its associated software in the CDP PvC Data Services platform with ECS solution.
+The described implementation steps can either be carried out before or after the ECS platform installation.
 This article also describes the steps to test the GPU card in the CML workspace.

 - TOC
 {:toc}